OCA/event/event_registration_partner_unique/readme/DESCRIPTION.rst

-This module intended used only with backend and extends the functionality of events to support forbidding to duplicate the same Attendee in an event.
+This module is intended for backend use only, and extends the functionality of events to avoid duplicating attendees.